psi-maker/IoT-EdgeAI/Intel EdgeAI/IoTcomm.md

 * The broker will buffer messages and push them out to the subscriber when it is back online on the condition that a connection from a subscribing client to a broker is broken.
 * The broker can close the connection and send subscribers a cached message with instructions from the publisher if the connection from the publishing client to the broker is disconnected without notice.

+## MQTT workflow
+An MQTT session is divided into 4 stages:
+1. connection
+A client starts by creating a TCP/IP connection to the broker by using either a standard port(1883 for nonencrypted communication) or a custom port defined by the broker's operators.
+When creating the connection, it is important to recognize that the server might continue an old session if it is provided with a reused client identity.
+2. authentication
+port 8883 is used for encrypted communication.
+Using SSL/TLS handshakes, the client validates the server certificate and authenticates the server.
+The client may also provide a client certificate to the broker during the handshake.
+The broker can use this to authenticate the client.
+While not specifically part of the MQTT specification, it has become customary for brokers to support client authentication with SSL/TLS client-side certificates.

+Because the MQTT protocol aims to be a protocol for resource-constrained and IoT devices, SSL/TLS might not always be an option and, in some cases, might not be desired.
+On such occasions, authentication is presented as a cleartext username and password, which are sent by the client to the server -- this, as part of the CONNECT/CONNACK packet sequence.
+In addition, some brokers, especially open brokers published on the internet, will accept anonymous clients.
+In such cases, the username and password are simply left blank.
+3. communication
+Because the MQTT protocol aims to be a protocol for resource-constrained and IoT devices, SSL/TLS might not always be an option and, in some cases, might not be desired.
+On such occasions, authentication is presented as a cleartext username and password, which are sent by the client to the server -- this, as part of the CONNECT/CONNACK packet sequence.
+In addition, some brokers, especially open brokers published on the internet, will accept anonymous clients.
+In such cases, the username and password are simply left blank.
+4. termination.